essentialkaos/bibop/COOKBOOK.md

 Changes current directory to given path.

-Be aware that if you don't set `lock-workdir` to `no` for every command we will set current dir to working dir defined in the recipe or through cli options.
+‼ _Be aware that if you don't set `lock-workdir` to `no` for every command we will set current directory to working directory defined through CLI option._

 **Syntax:** `chdir <path>`